GauravK25to29/Induction-Program/README.md

 ### After entering the auditorium, the session began with a welcome note from a doctor (probably a faculty head).
 Later, some technical issue happened with the mic or sound system, but it was managed.

-### Then, Sabjeet Singh Sir gave us a motivational speech which really inspired me.
+### Then, Sehijpal Singh Principal Sir gave us a motivational speech which really inspired me.
 A chief guest also gave a powerful talk and introduced us to the vision of the college.
 I don’t remember the name exactly, but the speech was very encouraging.

 ### We also got to know that the campus is very big and spread across a lot of land.